 Overview

 Amy Willey is a Member in the firm’s Business Department and Mergers and Acquisitions Practice Group.
-Her practice is focused on representing both strategic buyers and sellers including private companies and private equity funds in various types of transactions, including mergers, acquisitions, dispositions, leveraged buyouts, distressed acquisitions and dispositions, and investments.
+Her practice is focused on representing both strategic buyers and sellers, including owners, private companies and private equity funds in various types of transactions, including mergers, acquisitions, dispositions, leveraged buyouts, distressed acquisitions and dispositions, and investments.
+A large part of Amy's M&A and business counseling practice centers on healthcare clients and transactions with a particular focus on physicians' specialty practice group transactions with private equity.

 In addition to her merger and acquisition practice, Amy works extensively with family and privately owned companies on a variety of general corporate matters, including commercial contract negotiation, structuring business organizations, compliance and operational issues and business succession planning.
 Amy also works with companies in structuring and consummating venture capital and securities offerings.